clear-code/zulip-aws-usage/README.md

 $ cp systemd/zulip-aws-usage.* ~/.config/systemd/user/
 ```

-Fix the script path in `ExecStart`:
+Fix the script path or options for the script in `ExecStart`:

 ```console
 $ vim ~/.config/systemd/user/zulip-aws-usage.service